dctabion/dctabion.github.io/project1/Readme.md

 ##FUTURE FEATURES
 Some of the main features which might be added include:
--Within one player's round, allow a new wave(s) of roaches to be generated.
+-give roaches "intelligence" to allow them to respond to proximity of mouse position -Within one player's round, allow a new wave(s) of roaches to be generated.
 -show indication of impending new wave of roaches -allow player to plant up to x number of roach bombs which are more effective than simple mouse clicking